 - Survey employees annually to measure Allstate’s ethical culture

 All suppliers doing business with Allstate must adhere to our Supplier Code of Conduct, which outlines our expectations for human rights, environmental stewardship, diversity and inclusion, child labor and more.
 We comply with the UK Modern Slavery Act and post our Slavery and Human Trafficking Statement on the Allstate Northern Ireland and Allstate external websites.
 We do background checks on our largest suppliers and any supplier handling Allstate data.
+In December 2019, we updated our Supplier Code of Conduct to include additional information on human rights, compensation, child labor, and diversity and inclusion.

 Allstate assesses regulatory compliance risk at the enterprise, business and area of responsibility level.
 We map more than 60 potential risks across 30 business units and levels to understand inherent and residual risk, document requirements and controls, create action plans, and complete monitoring and testing to ensure ongoing compliance.